o3de/o3de.org/content/docs/user-guide/gems/reference/utility/save-data.md

 * Data not associated with a local user ID is saved into a *global* container or directory unique to the application.

-For more information about the `SaveDataRequests` bus, see the commented source code in `\Gems\SaveData\Code\Include\SaveData\SaveDataRequestBus.h`.
+For more information about the `SaveDataRequests` bus, refer to the commented source code in `\Gems\SaveData\Code\Include\SaveData\SaveDataRequestBus.h`.

 ## Getting Save Data notifications

-All save and load operations performed by the Save Data are asynchronous.
+All save and load operations that Save Data performs are asynchronous.
 Therefore, you must either subscribe to receive Save Data notifications or supply a callback function that notifies you when a save or load operation completes.
 This action is always performed in the main thread.

-For more information about the `SaveDataNotifications` bus, see the commented source code in `\Gems\SaveData\Code\Include\SaveData\SaveDataNotificationBus.h`.
+For more information about the `SaveDataNotifications` bus, refer to the commented source code in `\Gems\SaveData\Code\Include\SaveData\SaveDataNotificationBus.h`.

 ## Save Data code example